Unique Types Of Accommodation In South Africa

 The ultimate way to immerse yourself in South Africa's rich indigenous heritage, village visits give guests the chance to experience life in a rural Zulu community.
 These are ethical opportunities for cultural exchange, allowing locals to practise their traditional ways of life whilst earning a sustainable living through performance and selling their crafts.
 In return, guests learn about the language and traditions of one of the world's most ancient cultures.
 On our South Africa Adventure small group tour we visit a village in the heart of Zululand for such an experience where we get to meet the locals, share stories, and feast on genuine Zulu cuisine.

 Travelling South Africa is an adventure you'll never forget, and staying in unique accomodation will only enhance your experience.
 Eager to travel South Africa with the guidance of an experienced group leader and an instant crew of new friends?
-Check our brand new South Africa Adventure, a 12 day group tour that includes a traditional Zulu community visit, accommodation in a bunch of funky hostels, two safaris, and comfy camping in Kruger and Hlane National Parks.
+Check out South Africa Adventure, a 12 day group tour that includes a traditional Zulu community visit, accommodation in a bunch of funky hostels, safaris, and comfy camping in National Parks.
 With an epic itinerary, transport, all your activities and a bunch of meals included, the trip is perfect for solo travellers, couples and groups of friends looking to backpack South Africa.

 If you have any questions about the trip, South Africa, or travelling Africa in general, chat with us via email or live chat!
 We love hearing about your travel plans.